DocnetUK/matt-client/README.md

 ## Getting Started ##

-When you need to know if some regular process stops working, do this
+When you need to know if some regular process stops working, do something like this at the end of your script (when you know the job is done to satisfaction)

 ```php
 Docnet\MATT::expect('My cron finished OK')->every('15m')->sms('07777123456');
 ```

-If something should never happen, do this
+If something should never happen, do this (perhaps in the main 'catch' block)

 ```php
 Docnet\MATT::expect('Some horrible error')->never()->email('bill@microsoft.com');